grumets/phenology-e-shape/README.md

 The code is written in Python and requires the following packages: rasterio, rioxarray, numpay.
-In odc and dias folder: the code is written using Jupyter notebooks.
+In odc and dias folders: the code is written using Jupyter notebooks.
 Vlab folder:  python script and the specific folder and files to be executed through the virtual laboratory: https://vlab.geodab.eu/